Celebs Who Secretly Went To Rehab

 It was Affleck's second known time in treatment, having previously gone to rehab for alcohol abuse in 2001.
 While Affleck was open about his stint once it was over, he kept mum about when it began and how long he was actually in rehab — no one had a clue until he made the announcement.
 In fact, the only inkling that the public had that there may have been an issue was when he was spotted out with a detox nurse in January 2017.

-In 2008, Eva Mendes checked into rehab, and to this day, no one is sure why.
-The ultra-private actor stayed at a rehab facility in Utah, and her rep told TMZ, "Eva has been working hard for the past year and made a positive decision to take some much-needed time off to proactively attend to some personal issues that, while not critical, she felt deserved some outside professional support.
-Out of respect for Eva's privacy, we do not wish to discuss further details."
+In 2008, Eva Mendes checked into rehab, and for years, no one knew why.
+The ultra-private actor stayed at a rehab facility in Utah, and her rep told TMZ, "Eva has been working hard for the past year and made a positive decision to take some much-needed time off to proactively attend to some personal issues that, while not critical, she felt deserved some outside professional support."

 Mendes later responded to an interviewer's joke about rehab in a 2008 Interview article (via the Huffington Post), diplomatically clapping back, "I'm not making jokes, because people die from this stuff ...
 I'm not angry.
 But because celebrities' lives are so visible, I think it makes it look lighter than it is ...
 I'm proud of people who have the determination and the fearlessness to actually go and face their demons and get better.
 This is a life or death situation ...
 I want to support people for their decisions when they do go in and get help."